Effectiveness and detection of denial of service attacks in Tor: About the data

 \section{About the data}

-All data used in this paper, as well as the programs used to collect and analyze it, are publicly available at the University of Massachusetts Traces Archive at \url{http://traces.cs.umass.edu} in the ``Tor relay lifecycle traces'' subsection of the Network section.
+All of the data described in this paper, as well as the programs used to collect and analyze it, are publicly available at Wesleyan University's WesScholar site at \url{http://wesscholar.wesleyan.edu/compfacpub}, in the section for this paper.
 When specific numbers are indicated, they refer to data collected approximately $10$--$11$~June~2011 (timestamps are included in the data).
 This dataset consists of $100$ trials.
 Following are some notes on how specific figures were produced:

 \paragraph*{Figure~\ref{fig:theory_v_sim} (Comparison of theoretical model to simulation)} For each $r\in\set{.01,.02,\dots,.10}$, relays in the replay data were compromised according to the algorithm described in Section~\ref{sec:theory-eff} to reach the target goal of $g = e = r$.
 Then $10,000$ circuits were constructed and $1,000$ bootstraps are performed.
 Each bootstrap consists of selecting $10,000$ circuits from the population, sampling with replacement, and recording the percentage of selected circuits that are controlled by the attacker.
 The median and interquartile range of the $1,000$ bootstraps is shown.
 Then the analytically-predicted value is computed, using the actual guard, exit, and guard-exit compromise ratios and the actual values of $\gamma$, $\eta$, and $\zeta$ as in the collected data.